Generally, modifications made to your vehicle are done so for one of three reasons:

 If you choose not to tell your car insurance company about a modification, then your rate will not change.

-Contact your car insurance agent or customer service department to find out about any possible rate increase before you begin the customization.
+Again, before you begin the customization, you’ll want to contact your car insurance agent or customer service department to find out about any possible rate increase.